tars9/modplax/README.md

     Set the port of the MariaDB.
         setup --mariadb_port=23306

-    Change the installation directory.
+    If you moved the installed package to another location, reconfigure the installation directory.
         setup --install_dir="C:\Program Files\Modplax-new"

 ADVANCED USAGE
-    If the installation directory (install.dir) to set up and the directory where the installed package exists are different, specify the directory of the installed package using the --installed_dir option. setup --installed_dir="C:\Program Files\Modplax-external" [option ...]
+    If the installation directory to set up and the directory where the installed package exists are different, specify the directory of the installed package using the --installed_dir option.
+        setup [command] --installed_dir="C:\Program Files\Modplax-external" [option ...]
+            [option ...]

-        setup --trg_os=windows --trg_arch=x64 setup
+        setup --trg_arch=x64
-            --install_dir="C:\Program Files\Modplax-new"
             --installed_dir="C:\Program Files\Modplax-external"
             --apache_http_port="20080"
             --tomcat_http_port="28080"